 During the Age of Exploration and adventure travel, the countries of Europe began the quest to explore and settle in new worlds.
 During this period, explorers found the areas of North and Central America and were determined to establish settlements and claim the area for the mother country.
 Starting in the early 1600’s, colonists began to establish foundations in the new land.
 The settlements were primarily in three areas of the new world: New England Colonies, Middle Colonies, and the Southern Colonies.

 While there were various settlements, they were all under British rule.
 Eventually, the settlers established thirteen colonies stretching the length of the Atlantic Ocean.
-The colonists made the journey from England to the new world with the hope of starting a new life and improve their positions.
-While this did present new opportunities it was also a very difficult life in a strange land.
+The colonists made the journey from England to the new world with the hope of starting a new life and improved their positions.
+While this did present new opportunities, it was also a hard life in a strange land.

 Here are some additional information and resources about the life and times of the American colonies and how it has evolved.

 - Early Settlements in America

 - Early Settlements

 - The British Empire and the Thirteen Colonies